fezfez/ebics/README.md

 fezfez/ebics is licensed under the MIT License, see the LICENSE file for details

 ## Note
-This library is a re work of andrew-svirin/ebics-client-php to allow multiple protocol version + unit test and E2e test
+This library is a refactoring of andrew-svirin/ebics-client-php to allow multiple protocol version + unit test and E2e test

-Version supported :
+Ebics protocol version supported :

 - 2.4
 - 2.5